audeering/audformat/docs/update-database.rst

     db.update(db_update)  # update original database with new data db['table'].df

-Or we find out that the some files have wrong labels.
+Or we find out that some files in the original database have wrong labels.
 To update those, we again start from a fresh database containing only the critical files, relabel them and then update the original database.